SumoLogic/sumologic-kubernetes-collection/deploy/README.md

-client_cert | nil | Path to the certificate file for the client. client_key | nil | Path to the private key file for the client. ca_file | nil | Path to the CA file. secret_dir | "/var/run/secrets/kubernetes.io/serviceaccount" | Path of the location where pod's service account's credentials are stored. bearer_token_file | nil | Path to the file contains the API token.
-By default it reads from the file "token" in the `secret_dir`. verify_ssl | true | Whether to verify the apiserver's certificate. ssl_partial_chain | false | If `ca_file` is for an intermediate CA, or otherwise we do not have the root CA and want to trust the intermediate CA certs we do have, set this to `true` - this corresponds to the openssl s_client -partial_chain flag and X509_V_FLAG_PARTIAL_CHAIN
+client_cert | nil | Path to the certificate file for the client. client_key | nil | Path to the private key file for the client. ca_file | nil | Path to the CA file. secret_dir | "/var/run/secrets/kubernetes.io/serviceaccount" | Path of the location where the service account credentials for the pod are stored. bearer_token_file | nil | Path to the file containing the API token.
+By default it reads from the file "token" in the `secret_dir`. verify_ssl | true | Whether to verify the API server certificate. ssl_partial_chain | false | If `ca_file` is for an intermediate CA, or otherwise we do not have the root CA and want to trust the intermediate CA certs we do have, set this to `true` - this corresponds to the openssl s_client -partial_chain flag and X509_V_FLAG_PARTIAL_CHAIN

 ## Step 3: Deploy FluentBit